DataDog/integrations-core/nagios/README.md

 ### Configuration

-Create a file `nagios.yaml` in the Agent's `conf.d` directory.
-See the [sample nagios.yaml][2] for all available configuration options:
+Edit the `nagios.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's directory.
+See the [sample nagios.d/conf.yaml][2] for all available configuration options:

 ```
 init_config: